canonical/ubuntu-packaging-guide/docs/index.rst

 ~~~~~~~~~~~~~~
 For long-lived discussions or announcements you can subscribe/write to any of
 the `Ubuntu mailing lists <https://lists.ubuntu.com/>`_.
 You may find especially
-these mailing lists useful in the beginning:
+these :term:`Mailing Lists <Mailing List>` useful in the beginning:

 * https://lists.ubuntu.com/mailman/listinfo/ubuntu-devel-announce
   (announce-only, the most important development announcements go here)